husainiitbhu21/MedEx/README.md

-# AI web-app for doctors to be able to effecitvely upload their articles to get summary and generate powerpoint slides.
+# AI web-app for doctors to be able to effectively upload their articles to get summary and generate powerpoint slides.

 ![Interface](https://i.imgur.com/R1a1Yvk.jpg)